 Please note that the dodgem cars will not work when they are not on the dodgem track because they get there power from the roof of the dodgems track.

-If you are looking for children’s bump cars for hire we can help.
+If you are looking for kids Bumper Cars for hire we can help.

-The children’s bumper cars are battery operated, they have a inflatable ring around them and move inside a inflatable barrier.
+The kids bumper cars are battery operated, they have a inflatable ring around them and move inside a inflatable barrier.